-(B) Three additional seminars to be selected from a list of doctoral social work courses from any of the four curricular areas: Practice Intervention and Policy (PIP); Social Service Systems (SSS); Research Methods for Practice and Policy (RM); and Social Context for Practice and Policy (SC).
+- (A) SW 800 Proseminar in Social Work and Social Science, Part I SW 800 Proseminar in Social Work and Social Science, Part II SW 825 Historical and Contemporary Issues in Social Work and Social Welfare SW 873 Theories of Change - (B) Three (3) additional seminars to be selected from a list of doctoral social work courses from any of the four (4) curricular areas: Practice Intervention and Policy (PIP); Social Service Systems (SSS); Research Methods for Practice and Policy (RM); and Social Context for Practice and Policy (SC).

-The four curriculum areas are intended to cover the content distinctive to the social work component of the Joint Doctoral Program.
-Two of the areas, Practice, Intervention, and Policy and Social Service Systems relate directly to the principal means by which social work and social welfare attain their objectives.
+The four (4) curriculum areas are intended to cover the content distinctive to the social work component of the Joint Doctoral Program.
+Two (2) of the areas, Practice, Intervention, and Policy and Social Service Systems relate directly to the principal means by which social work and social welfare attain their objectives.
 The Research Methods for Practice and Policy area addresses the principles and methods by which knowledge of social work and social welfare is enhanced and the methods used to analyze, design, develop, and evaluate social work practice, social service systems, and social welfare policies.
-The Social Context for Practice and Policy area embraces the social context and conditions which affect the welfare and wellbeing of individuals and social groups and which help shape the intervention methods, policies, and social service systems designed to meet human needs.
+The Social Context for Practice and Policy area embraces the social context and conditions which affect the welfare and well-being of individuals and social groups and which help shape the intervention methods, policies, and social service systems designed to meet human needs.
 More information regarding the logic and rationale for these curriculum areas can be read in Appendix 4.

 Students can elect to take an independent study course on a specialized area of interest with any of the tenured or tenure track faculty in the School of Social Work.
-Students may elect up to three credits in independent study courses (SW 900, 971-978) to substitute for one social work doctoral seminar as long as the credits reflect one of the four curriculum areas and written approval is received from the Director of the Joint Doctoral Program.
+Students may elect up to three (3) credits in independent study courses (SW 900, 971-978) to substitute for one (1) social work doctoral seminar as long as the credits reflect one (1) of the four (4) curriculum areas and written approval is received from the Director of the Joint Doctoral Program.
 Information on how to request that an independent study course meet the doctoral course requirements is in Appendix 7; the appropriate section numbers for faculty are found in Appendix 6.

-Students can also request that a social science course, or course in another school or department, count as one of the three additional required social work doctoral seminars (see section III.C.1.B.).
-These requests should go to the Director of the Doctoral Program with a copy of the course syllabus and a memo supporting this request.
+Students can also request that a social science course, or course in another school or department, count as one (1) of the three (3) additional required social work doctoral seminars.
+These requests should go to the Director of the Joint Doctoral Program with a copy of the course syllabus and a memo supporting this request.

-2. The Research Internship
+The Research Internship and Paper

-See Appendix 8 for further specification of policies and procedures and for the approval form for the Internship proposal.
+See Appendix 8 for specification of policies and procedures and for the approval form for the Internship Paper proposal.

 A unique feature of the Doctoral Program has been to provide a knowledge development orientation to students early in their careers.
-This is enhanced by the research internship, which has these specific goals: (1) to provide a complete research experience through participation in a supervised research project prior to the dissertation; (2) to involve students in doing research early in their doctoral studies; (3) to increase students' research skills; and (4) to develop skills in writing for publication.
+This is enhanced by the research internship, which has these specific goals:

+- To provide a complete research experience through participation in a supervised research project prior to the dissertation; - To involve students in doing research early in their doctoral studies; - To increase students' research skills; and - To develop skills in writing for publication.